Dzhankoi: History

-Dzhankoi was mentioned for the first time in 1855, and it received city status in 1926.
+Dzhankoi was mentioned for the first time in 1855.
+In April 1918 the city was captured by the Zaporozhian Corps of the Ukrainian People's Army, which expelled the Bolsheviks.
+It received city status in 1926.
+In 1933 Dzhankoi's population comprised 10,000 inhabitants.
 About 1,400 Jews lived in Dzhankoi on the eve of the Second World War.

 In 1941, during the war, Dzhankoi was occupied by German troops.
 During the occupation, 720 Jewish members of the local collective farm were shot in the city.
 Other accounts mention 7,000, which could include Jews brought from elsewhere.
 From late 1941 to September 1942, the Germans operated the Dulag 123 transit prisoner-of-war camp in the town.
 Dzhankoi was recaptured by Soviet troops on April 13, 1944.

+During the Soviet rule a motor repair plant and a canned vegetable factory were active in Dzhankoi.
 In 1954, as part of the Crimean region, it became part of the Ukrainian SSR.
 Since 1991, it has been a part of independent Ukraine.
 In February 2014, it was annexed by Russia.
 On the night of March 20, 2023, explosions caused by drone attacks were reported in the area.